-- Per student allocation for Priority schools of at least \$469 per student - Per student allocation for Focus schools of at least \$359 per student
+- Per student allocation for Priority schools of at least \$490 per student - Per student allocation for Focus schools of at least \$390 per student

-3. Parental Involvement Distribution - For 2016-17, the District will continue to allocate Title I Parental Involvement funds strictly per the federal regulations.
-The District will calculate one percent of the District's entire Title I allocation for 2016-17, set aside the required equitable share for participation of non-public programs, and then distribute the remaining 95 percent to schools to use as their minimum for Title I Parental Involvement.
+3. Parental Involvement Distribution - The District will continue to allocate Title I Parental Involvement funds strictly per the federal regulations.
+The District will calculate one percent of the District's entire estimated Title I allocation for 2017-18, set aside the required equitable share for participation of non-public programs, and then distribute the remaining 95 percent to schools to use as their minimum for Title I Parental Involvement.
 The 95 percent for parental involvement will be distributed to schools proportionally based upon each school's portion of the formula-driven Title I funds allocated to schools (see Item 1.
 Poverty Distribution).
 Schools will not be required to set aside additional Title I funds for parental involvement but may do so to increase the amount spent on this activity.

-Professional Development Activity - The Commonwealth of Pennsylvania's Waiver to No Child Left Behind (NCLB) no longer requires a minimum professional development set-aside.
+Professional Development Activity - A professional development set-aside is not required.
 However, as all District schools are Title I School-wide Programs, all schools are required to offer their teachers professional development in those areas that will best support increased student achievement.
 There may or may not be a cost for this professional development, depending on how and when the professional development is offered.
-Professional development must be addressed in the Comprehensive Planning document, regardless of the funding source.
+Professional development must be addressed in each school's Schoolwide Plan document, regardless of the funding source.
 The decision on the amount to budget from Title I Professional Development, if any, will be made at the budget table between the principal, the assistant superintendent, and the Grant Compliance Office.

-- 4. Supplemental School "Push-ins" To further address specific Priority / Focus school needs, the District will "push-in" additional resources to those schools for specific purposes determined by the District's central office to address specific anchor goal priorities. - Reading Specialists To help support Anchor Goal 2 (100% of 8-year-olds will read on grade level), a select number of Priority / Focus schools have been identified to receive funding to purchase an additional reading specialist.
-The criteria for determining this extra resource is based on the percentage of students who scored basic or below basic on the 3rd grade PSSA-Reading exam. - 9th Grade Academies Pilot-Four high schools that are determined to be most able to implement focused interventions will be provided additional funding for a 9th Grade Academy Pilot.
-The goal of this Pilot is to provide a personalized learning environment for students at risk of dropping out who need academic, social, and emotional encouragement from teachers and school staff. - 5.
-Finally, Title I dollars will be used to eliminate 50 grade 3/2 split classes in combination with 20 split grade eliminations from Title II(A).
-See the split grade reduction discussion in the Title II(A) section below.
+- 4. Supplemental School "Push-ins" To further address specific school needs, the District will "push-in" additional resources for specific purposes determined by the District's central office to address specific anchor goal priorities.
+The push-ins for the 2017-18 school year are as follows: - Reading Specialists To help support Anchor Goal 2 (100% of 8-year-olds will read on grade level), a select number of Priority / Focus schools have been identified to receive funding to purchase an additional reading specialist.
+The criteria for determining this extra resource is based on the percentage of students who scored basic or below basic on the 3rd grade PSSA-Reading exam. - To further support Anchor Goal 2, thirty five fully school based teacher leaders (SBTLs) that participated in Cohort 1 of the Early Literacy Institute will be fully released to receive instructional professional development serving PreK through Grade 3 in 35 designated schools to support and improve early literacy instruction.
+The 2017-18 school year will represent the third full school year of these supports. - 9th Grade Academies Pilot-Four high schools that are determined to be most able to implement focused interventions will be provided additional funding for a 9th Grade Academy Pilot.
+The goal of this Pilot is to provide a personalized learning environment for students at risk of dropping out who need academic, social, and emotional encouragement from teachers and school staff. - Title I and State Ready to Learn grant dollars will be used to pay for full day Kindergarten in all District elementary schools. - Title I dollars will be used to eliminate 75 grade 3/2 split grade classes.
+Split-grade classrooms are those classrooms in which students from two different grades are assigned to the same classroom.
+In FY18, the operating budget allocation, based on enrollment, will create split-grade classrooms in grades 1 through 3.
+In these scenarios, Title I funds will be utilized to hire an additional teacher to eliminate the 2nd/3rd grade splits.